peteryuhang/Data-Structures-and-Algorithm-Analysis-in-JAVA/ch1-Introduction/ch1.md

 - To access a specific method of the object, we must **downcast** to the correct type
 - Primitive type can not be used.
 Only reference type are compatible with Object

+### Wrapper for Primitive Types

+- Each wrapper object is immutable, meaning its state can never change

+### Using Interface Types for Genericity

+- Only objects that implement the `Comparable` interface can be passed as elements of the `Comparable`
+- Objects that have a compareTo method but do not declare that they implement `Comparable` are not `Comparable`, and do not have the requisite IS-A relationship
+- The wrapper class implemented `Comparable` interface
+- Can consider use **function object** if it is impossible to declare that a class implements a needed interface